How Max Kepler can help conquer Europe

-The Twins have a current player in their minor league system that could be very important to the growth of baseball in Europe.
-Max Kepler was considered one of the best prospects to every come out of Europe when the Twins signed him as a 16-year old.
-The German born Kepler is the son of ballet dancers and this athletic heritage helps him on the field.
+The Twins also have a player in their minor league system that could be very important to the growth of baseball in Europe.
+Max Kepler was considered one of the best prospects to every come out of Europe when the Twins signed him as a 16-year-old.
+The German-born Kepler is the son of ballet dancers and this athletic heritage helps him on the field.

 During his first couple of years in the minor leagues, it looked like Kepler was still trying to figure things out.
 He only hit one home run to go along with 21 other extra-base hits.
-He on-base percentage was over .345 and he hit .272 over 331 at-bats.
-There were positive signs and some hope for more power to emerge in the future.
+But there were positive signs and some hope for more power to emerge in the future.
+For instance, his on-base percentage was over .345 and he hit .272 over 331 at-bats.

 After spending all of 2011 with the Elizabethton, the Twins sent Kepler back to the rookie leagues to get some more seasoning.
-This turned out to be a great decision as he put together his best year as a professional.
-He hit .297/.387/.539 with 10 home runs and 16 doubles over 59 games.
+This turned out to be a great decision as he put together his best year as a professional, hitting .297/.387/.539 with 10 home runs and 16 doubles over 59 games.
 These were all career high marks for the teenager.

 His breakout performance has helped him to move up the ladder of Twins prospects.
 Minnesota's farm system is considered by many to be one of the best in the game.
 Here is where he ranks on a variety of top 10 lists for the Twins:

 There is no way that baseball will ever compete with soccer in Europe but it can solidify itself as a solid alternative in some countries.
 For baseball to gain a following in Europe, there needs to be stars to follow in the big leagues.
-It won't take a superstar but the youth of Europe could look up to a solid MLB player.
+It might not take a superstar but the youth of Europe could look up to a solid MLB player.